chrisweb/js-deepseek-r1-local-rag/tutorial.md

 #### MUI and Pigment CSS setup

-First we need to edit our next.config.ts file to import Pigment CSS and add the **withPigment** configuration:
+First we need to edit our next.config.ts file to the **withPigment** function from the Pigment CSS Next.js plugin:

 ```tsx title="next.config.ts"
 import type { NextConfig } from 'next'